casudo/Kickbase-Insights/README.md

 - Back to top button
 - ToC on pages with lot of content
 - Market value graph for players
+- Show calculated balances of other players (minus daily login bonus)

 **Backend:**
 - Fix all TODOs